LakhderAmine99/CountDownClock.js/README.md

 # CountDownClock.js

-A simple javascript count down template or comonent to reuse it in your applications.
+A simple javascript count down template , component to reuse it in your applications.

 ## How To Use